 For this delightful summer tour to the French Pyrenees we base ourselves at a comfortable hotel in the small Pyrenean town of Luz St. Sauveur.
-Just a few miles to the north, the towering rock wall of the spectacular Cirque de Gavarnie is classified as an Exceptional Heritage Site and home to one of Europe’s rarest and most sought-after birds - the Lammergeier (or Bearded Vulture).
+Just a few miles to the north, the towering rock wall of the spectacular Cirque de Gavarnie is classified as an Exceptional Heritage Site and is home to one of Europe’s rarest and most sought-after birds - the Lammergeier (or Bearded Vulture).
 We will visit a number of favoured haunts in search of this immense bird, and where all our previous groups have enjoyed marvellous views.
-A few have even been treated to the dramatic sight of a Lammergeier ‘doing its thing’ and dropping bones from height to break them into pieces small enough to swallow!
+A lucky few have even been treated to the dramatic sight of a Lammergeier ‘doing its thing’ - dropping bones from height to break them into pieces small enough to swallow!

 The Gavarnie area is a veritable mountain paradise - but one that is only fully accessible during the summer months.
 Pyrenean Chamois and Alpine Marmot frequent the highest slopes, the latter’s distinctive bird-like whistles carrying far in the crystal air.
 And it’s only at this season that we have an opportunity to enjoy both the frenzy of alpine plants that grace the uncut hay meadows and upland pastures, and the bounty of montane butterflies that make their home in the High Pyrenees.
 Most trips produce upwards of 50 species of butterfly - weather permitting, of course - with the slow-flying Apollo, Piedmont and Bright-eyed Ringlets, Purple Emperor and Little, Turquoise and Gavarnie Blues amongst the tally of now more than 100 different species our groups have recorded here over the years!